shah-zeb-naveed/data-structures-and-algorithms/README.md

 ## Counting sort
 - Can not be applied to floating as we use keys as index in counting sort. if keys are floating point numbers use bucket

+## Quick Sort / Quick Select
+- kth largest -> run quick sort until k = pivot (reverse k as len(nums) - k)
+- quick sort recursive in nature but stack can be used to simulate for iterative
+- no point of recursion for quicks elect. avoid unnnecssary work.
+- lomuto's partition is more easy to implement than haorse

 # Searching:
 - When/if array is sorted or need log (n), leverage binary search